Charli XCX dropped a 1-minute-55-second track called "Rock Music" that sounds nothing like rock music โ and she knew exactly what she was doing.

 Charli XCX's "Rock Music" Is a Fake-Out, and That's the Point

 This is her first release since the Wuthering Heights companion album in February, and she's been stacking film projects alongside the music.
-Her busy year includes a starring role in A24's The Moment — based on her original idea and the first co-production from her new studio365 venture — plus appearances in a string of other films.
+She also has a starring role in A24's The Moment, based on her original idea and the first co-production from her new studio365 venture.
 The pop star who defined a whole summer is now flipping the table, smiling while it falls, and daring you to name the genre.

 Jonathan Bailey and Natalie Portman Just Got Cast in the Kind of Thriller That Ruins Your Pulse

 The setup is deliciously nasty.
-Mimi Cave — who directed the unhinged horror Fresh and the 2025 comedy-mystery Holland — is behind the camera, working from a screenplay by Haley Hope Bartels.
+Mimi Cave โ who directed the unhinged horror Fresh and the 2025 comedy-mystery Holland โ is behind the camera, working from a screenplay by Haley Hope Bartels.
 The film is being described as a blend of Whiplash and Black Swan, which is not subtle but is absolutely effective.
-Portman plays Andrea Lathe, a doctor driven by her own hunger for victory and power — exactly the kind of role she can make feel elegant and alarming at the same time.
+Portman plays Andrea Lathe, a doctor driven by her own thirst for victory and power, who takes aging cyclist Taylor Mace under her wing as he makes increasingly dark moves to protect his secret โ exactly the kind of role she can make feel elegant and alarming at the same time.

 Anton is fully financing the film, with international sales launching at Cannes, and production is scheduled for the fall.
 For everyone who likes their movie stars sweaty, stressed, and one bad decision away from disaster, this is catnip.